 America, especially Corporate America wants people to be docile and compliant.
 They want people to just shut up and do what they’re told, as long as it’s general consensus, you don’t question authority.
 Modern day slavery at its best.
 When I say “America’s Nightmare,” I’m not talking about being the ordinary American citizens’ worst nightmare, I’m talking about The Establishment.
 The Establishment who for so many years have ruled America (and the rest of the world) with an iron fist is who I refer to when I talk about America.
 Someone who’s America’s nightmare is also someone who exposes willfully ignorant people to the TRUTH.

+Why do you want to be involved in the music industry?
 I do but I don’t.
 But to answer the question in two ways, I do because I love music, especially hip hop and being a rapper is something I’ve always dreamed about.
 I’ve always wanted to share my talent with the world and we all know the music industry is the platform to do that.
 I don’t want to be involved in the music industry because I grew up and I got more informed on what actually goes on in the music industry and what being a part of an industry like that entails.
 Anyone who’s well-informed knows that the music industry is 90% business and 10% talent.
 We’ve heard all of the horror stories of artists getting raped left and right.
 I’m talking about when it comes to contracts, creative control, etc. If an artist isn’t educated on the business side of things, they’re fucked.
 A label will take advantage of that and pimp you.
 With all of this in mind, getting signed to a major label isn’t attractive to me.
 But if I somehow came across a label that is willing to work with me and the situation I’ve been building for myself, then we can see what we can do.

 What do you think of the Music industry in 2015?
 Well, from 2015 and beyond, the music industry is going to continue to crumble.
 I’m talking about the traditional music industry.
 Actual albums that sit on the shelves in stores are not only collecting dust, but a lot of stores are starting to sell less and less albums since albums don’t really sell anymore.
 People download music off the internet and while labels were running around suing teenagers for downloading, they didn’t allow themselves to embrace the changing times and adapt.
 Now they’re trying to play catch up while trying to sign artists to slave type deals like the 360 deal for example.
 With the internet and artists’ having the tools and resources available to them to put out their own music and being able to market their music to tons of people from the comfort of their own home, that part of the music industry will continue to flourish.

+How do you think the internet and social media affected the music industry and how artists are able to market themselves?
 Also do you think an artist will be able to survive in today’s music industry if they’re not social media savvy?
 I think the Internet opened up a lot of doors for people when it comes to extending the reach of their music much further.
 In other words, once an artist knows how to navigate the Internet and is on most of the popular social media sites out there, then they are able to market themselves to people who are nowhere near them.
 You can live in Chicago but get people from the U.K. to listen to your music without having to travel there to perform.
 If they like it, they’ll become a fan and most likely they will follow you via social media to keep up with you and your music.
 Artists don’t necessarily need a label to help them market themselves anymore because the tools are available online for them to do it themselves.
 An artist can survive in today’s music industry if they aren’t social media savvy only if they are attached to the hip with someone who is.
 Outside of that, if you’re not savvy enough and don’t work with people who are, you’re playing yourself.
 This is the era we live in now, so not being social media savvy or at least working with people who are would be real counterproductive.

 The music industry is full of talented individuals who don’t get any recognition for their talent and/or work.
 What do you plan to do to make sure that this doesn’t happen to you?
 Honestly, I plan on just being myself and for the most part thinking outside the box like I’ve been doing.
 Everybody’s entry into the music industry doesn’t need to be the same.
 Everybody is different.
 There is no one size fits all method.
 I just plan on doing things on my own terms.
 This includes making music myself and others like to listen to and really taking full advantage of this thing we call the Internet and leveraging the shit out of it.